Would you like to be a Peer Educator in the Student Success Center?

 2) Supplemental Instruction (SI) is a series of weekly peer-led study sessions for students taking historically difficult courses.
 SI is for all students who want to improve both their understanding of course material and their grades.
 SI sessions are facilitated by a trained SI leader who has previously excelled in the targeted course.
 SI leaders attend the targeted course, take notes, do the readings and homework just as the enrolled students.
 The leaders also meet regularly with the professor to discuss what concepts should be stressed in the weekly sessions.

-- Plan and facilitate up to three 60-minute interactive study sessions per week
+- Plan and facilitate two 90-minute or three 60-minute interactive study sessions per week

 - Coordinate effective recruitment/marketing strategies with the SI program coordinator